satindersharma/linux/README.md

 change no of proccesser in setting  ->  system  ->  proccessor  -> change to 2 (The no. of proccessor for virtual machine is set to 1 as default , to change it to 2 we need the virtualization enabled in BIOS)

+(change the controller IDE to load ubuntu from your iso file) -- setting  ->  storage  ->  in controller IDE click on empty  -> on right click on optical drive cd icon    ->    click on choose a disk file and select your  downloaded ubuntu iso file now we can click on start   -> at some point after this there is two option 1. try ubuntu 2. install ubuntu -> click on install ubuntu

 </pre>
 Various Important Points:
 --